augchan42/augchan42.github.io/_posts/2024-08-30-Minimizing Re-renders.md

 ## Ref-track Significant Auth State Changes

-Use a ref to track the previous auth state and only update when there are meaningful changes.
+Use a 'ref' to remember what the login information (auth state) used to be.
+Only update things if there are real, important changes.

 ```typescript
 const prevAuthState = useRef({ userId: null, sessionId: null });